 Seriously, Damon?
 Is this supposed to be deep?

-It’s true that as people we’ve got the power to be loving each other no matter what, Damon Albarn, but…eh, if you would have conveyed a better apocalyptic, politically charged world, perhaps I would feel more empowered by these clunky vocal layers on this track.
+It’s true that as people we’ve got the power to be loving each other no matter what, Damon Albarn, but…eh, if you would have conveyed a better apocalyptic, politically charged world, perhaps I would feel more empowered by these clunky vocal layers on “We Got The Power”.
 I feel like this album was made for another generation, because the production on it feels like a forced garish weirdness.
 Perhaps people who appreciate the days of Blur and Oasis and Brit Pop would like this better, because for me, this particular track and even the whole album doesn’t click or carry the same weight as it should.

 However, not every song is so terrible.
 I really liked the intentional use of a heavier female presence on the record, especially with Grace Jones ethereal presence on “Charger“.
 The revving guitars and Damon’s sassy delivery is seriously one of the best moments on this entire album.
 The singles (minus “We Got The Power“) remain some of the best parts about the record.
 “Ascension” sets the tone and sprints forward into the album with politically charged rhetoric.
 “Strobelite” is a catchy & funky highlight that’s futuristic and fun.
 While D.R.A.M. is underused in this release as only backing vocals, “Andromeda” is still one of the better and sweeter songs off the album.
-“Hallejuah Money” isn’t my favorite, but grew on me as a satire.
-I think my favorite track is “Out of Body” with Kilo Kish.
+“Hallejuah Money” isn’t my favorite, but grew on me as a slow paced sardonic satire.
+My favorite track is “Out of Body” with Kilo Kish.
 It’s a song that hooks into you and doesn’t let go with Kilo’s playful delivery.

 This results in me feeling like the record is an almost uninspired Damon Albarn solo project that’s only Gorillaz by name, and there’s proof to back that claim up.
-Upon inspection on a lyrics website, Genius, an online platform for annotating and explaining the meaning behind music, it’s more Damon then the actual band.
+Upon inspection on a lyrics website, Genius, an online platform for annotating and explaining the meaning behind music, it’s more Damon than the actual band.
 According to fans who annotated the lyrics, the perspective of the interludes of the record aren’t 2D or Murdoc, but actually a character off of Damon Albarn’s 2014 solo record “Everyday Robots“.
-This album effectively creates a dark atmosphere for an end of the world party, but the band dips as soon as they appear and you’re left with people/artists you barely know that are trying to make final profound statements to an audience that is on a completely different level.
+This album creates a dark atmosphere for an end of the world party, but the band dips as soon as they appear and you’re left with people/artists you barely know that are trying to make final profound statements to an audience that is on a completely different level.
 The alienation doesn’t help the record or make it all that immersive, it makes it almost unlistenable.

-For other songs, like “Carnival” or “She’s My Collar” reach a hype plateau that they never rise from with few exceptions.
+For other songs, like “Carnival” or “She’s My Collar” reach a plateau that they never rise from with few exceptions.
 The record reeks of music that needs more polish before it fizzles out.
 It ends up beating the concepts they start out with into oblivion.
 The album lacks in structure and plays more like a playlist or a mixtape rather than an album; the power behind what the songs could have had are lost unless listened to individually.
 This results in the record tapering off and leaves me with a strong desire to just turn it off.

 The singles are the selling point.
 Do not buy.
 I don’t want to sit behind a paywall of $20-$300 (see super deluxe vinyl edition) to just understand Damon Albarn and Jamie Hewlett’s vague statement on what humanity is becoming.